What is Inside Sales? Here’s Everything you Need to Know

 … and where did the term come from?

 At its most basic, the term inside sales is used to describe a remote method of selling goods and services, whether that’s between two companies or a company and an individual.
 The term is specifically used to differentiate this practice from outside sales.

-Inside sales is an evolution of the concept of telemarketing which emerged during the latter half of the 20th century.
-Instead of exclusively focusing on sales made over the phone, inside sales throws a much wider net.
+Inside sales is an evolution of the concept of telemarketing, which emerged during the latter half of the 20th century.
+Instead of exclusively focusing on sales made over the phone, inside sales casts a much wider net.
 It incorporates just about every technological method of communication.

 There are some key differences between inside sales and outside sales.

 At a glance, these are fairly easy to identify.
 Where inside sales reps use remote methods of selling over the phone, via email, or through other channels, outside sales reps meet with prospects in person, face to face.